rundeck/anvils-demo/README.md

-The example shown here models a hypothetical application called "Anvils", a simple web-based service built on several functional roles like web, app and database services.
+The example shown here models a hypothetical application called "Anvils", a simple web service built over several functional roles like web, app and database services.

-This example shows how dev and ops teams can collaborate around how to restart the web tier, manage software promotions, run status health checks and a nightly batch job.
+This example shows how dev and ops teams can collaborate around how to restart the web tier, manage software promotions, run status health checks and a schedule a nightly batch job.

-This is a single-machine vagrant configuration that installs and configures a rundeck instance and an Apache httpd instance.

-The httpd instance is used as a simple web-based file repository from which scripts and job options are shared to Rundeck.

-To run this example, you will bring up a VM using vagrant, log in to Rundeck and perform certain jobs.

 ## System Requirements